To Be Sent Or To Be Send

 Q: When should I use "to be sent"?

-A: Use "to be sent" when you want to emphasize that something will receive the action of being sent, particularly in formal contexts where the recipient of the action is more important than the actor.
+A: Use "to be sent" when you want to highlight that something will receive the action of being sent, particularly in formal contexts where the recipient of the action is more important than the actor.

 Q: Can I use "to be sent" in informal writing?